Case Details

 How Did the Court Analyse the Issues?

-Similarity of marks: the structured approach.
-The court then turned to the substantive test.
-It reiterated that similarity assessment is directed to substantive similarity and comprises three aspects: visual, aural, and conceptual similarities.
-It relied on Hai Tong Co (Pte) Ltd v Ventree Singapore Pte Ltd and another and another appeal [2013] 2 SLR 941 for the three-aspect framework.
-It also relied on Staywell Hospitality Group Pty Ltd v Starwood Hotels & Resorts Worldwide, Inc and another and another appeal [2014] 1 SLR 911 for the “step-by-step approach”.
+Having set the review framework, the court turned to the substantive analysis.
+It reiterated that the assessment of similarity between marks is directed to substantive similarity and comprises three aspects: visual, aural, and conceptual similarities.
+The court referred to Hai Tong Co (Pte) Ltd v Ventree Singapore Pte Ltd and another appeal as authority for the three-aspect approach.
+It then applied the “step-by-step” approach to likelihood of confusion as articulated by the Court of Appeal in Staywell Hospitality Group Pty Ltd v Starwood Hotels & Resorts Worldwide, Inc and another appeal.
+Under that approach, the court assesses similarity of marks and similarity of goods separately, and then assesses likelihood of confusion in the round, informed by the similarities found.

 What Was the Outcome?